Slaughter (Canadian band)

-Slaughter was a Canadian death metal band.
-They formed in Toronto, Ontario, Canada in 1984 playing thrash metal and briefly featured Chuck Schuldiner on guitar in 1986.
-Originally, they released two demos and two full albums.
-Slaughter was disbanded from 1989 to 1995 but returned in 1996 to record a cover of Celtic Frost's "Dethroned Emperor" for a tribute album called In Memory of Celtic Frost.
+Slaughter is a Canadian death/thrash metal band that formed in Toronto, Ontario in 1984 and briefly featured guitarist Chuck Schuldiner in 1986.
+They released two demos and two full-length albums before disbanding from 1989 to 1995.
+They returned in 1996 to record a cover of Celtic Frost's "Dethroned Emperor" for the tribute album In Memory of Celtic Frost.
 In 2001, they re-released "Strappado" under the Nuclear Blast label.

-Slaughter also released a compilation of demos and live tracks under the Nuclear Blast label called Not Dead Yet/Paranormal.
-The band has been inactive again since 2001.
+Slaughter released a compilation of demos and live tracks on Nuclear Blast called Not Dead Yet/Paranormal.
+The band has reformed multiple times.
 Slaughter are currently working on a new release featuring rare, demo, live and rehearsal material.

-On October 2, 2008, singer Dave Hewson announced that drummer Brian Lourie had died of a heart attack.
-He issued this statement – "[I] just wanted to let everyone know that longtime drummer for SLAUGHTER and STRAPPADO, Brian Lourie, has died of a heart attack at the young age of 39.
-Brian was one of the best people I have ever met and was a huge part of SLAUGHTER joining in 1987–88 'till we disbanded in 1992.
-His sense of humor and love for life made him such a wonderful person who will be greatly missed.
-I will try to [release] more info as it comes.
-Love you, bro."
+On October 2, 2008, singer Dave Hewson announced that drummer Brian Lourie died of a heart attack.

+In June 2026, Slaughter announced that they had reunited, and released their first song in nearly four decades, "Incinerator".